1RaY-1/linux-startup/README.md

 -----------------------------------------------------------------------

-# Note few things
+# Note few things:
-* Before making any script startup, make sure it has a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
+* Before making any script startup, make sure you added a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in there.
+* Your startup script will execute commands as superuser.
-* If you wanna understand how to manually make any script startup, here some links that should help you:
+* If you wanna understand how to manually make any script startup, here some links that will help you:

 https://stackoverflow.com/questions/12973777/how-to-run-a-shell-script-at-startup